nicotsou/nicotsou.com/content/blog/the-art-of-prompt-engineering/index.md

 Prompt engineering isn’t just about getting answers; it’s about getting the *right* answers.
 It’s the skill that transforms AI from a mediocre intern to your personal superhero.

-![Diagram: The Use Cases of LLMs](images/LLM-use-cases.png) _THe use cases of Large Language Models._
+![Diagram: The Use Cases of LLMs](images/LLM-use-cases.png) _The use cases of Large Language Models._

 ## What can I do with Generative AI?